AlgoMaster Logo

 We're given an array of characters and need to reverse it in place.
 "In place" means we can't create a new array and copy the reversed characters into it.
 We need to rearrange the existing array using only O(1) extra memory.

-The key observation is simple but important: reversing an array means the first element swaps with the last, the second swaps with the second-to-last, and so on.
-Each element has exactly one "partner" it needs to trade places with.
-This naturally suggests working from both ends toward the middle.
+Reversing an array means the first element swaps with the last, the second swaps with the second-to-last, and so on.
+Each element has exactly one partner it needs to trade places with, which points to working from both ends toward the middle.

 Key Constraints:

-• O(1) extra memory → The problem explicitly requires constant space.
-No creating a reversed copy.
-A recursive approach uses O(n) stack space, which technically violates this.
+• O(1) extra memory → Constant space, so no reversed copy is allowed.
+A recursive solution uses O(n) stack space, which violates this in the strict sense.

-• s[i] is a printable ASCII character → Simple character data, no special encoding considerations.
+• s[i] is a printable ASCII character → Single-character data with no multi-byte or encoding concerns.

 Approach 1: Brute Force (Extra Array)